Oro Province, or the Northern Province as it is often referred to, is located on the north coast of PNG’s main island of New Guinea.

 Divers visit Oro Province to experience Tufi’s fiords and the many pristine offshore reefs out from Cape Nelson.

-However the province played a major role in WWII when the invading Japanese forces land at Buna.
+The province played a major role in World War II when the invading Japanese forces land at Buna.

 From there they tried to capture Port Moresby by going over the mountains of Owen Stanley Range by the infamous Kokoda Trail… A strategy that led to disaster for the Japanese and what many consider to be the very finest hours of the Australian Army in World War II.

 Check out the sections below to learn more about this scenic and interesting part of Papua New Guinea.

 Oro Province has an almost unique mixture of awe inspiring scenery, dramatic wartime history and strong village culture.

 It’s an area that really grows on you.
 Making you want to explore the many aspects of local life the province has to offer – Read more…